-Framework reference Google Cloud commentary You can review Google's current certifications and audit reports at any time.
-Compliance reports manager provides you with easy, on-demand access to these critical compliance resources. [ 27 • The banking organization's access to, or use of, its own or the third-party's data and how such data and supporting documentation may be shared with regulators in a timely manner as part of the supervisory process; Refer to Rows 25 and 26. Ī 28 Whether the third party is permitted to resell, assign, or permit access to customer data, or the banking organization's data, metadata, and systems, to other entities; You retain all intellectual property rights in your data, the data you derive from your data using our services and your applications.
+Framework reference Google Cloud commentary Google Cloud Financial Services Contract reference 28 Whether the third party is permitted to resell, assign, or permit access to customer data, or the banking organization's data, metadata, and systems, to other entities; You retain all intellectual property rights in your data, the data you derive from your data using our services and your applications.
 Google commits to only access or use your data to provide the Services ordered by you and will not use it for any other Google products, services, or advertising.
-29 Notification to the banking organization whenever compliance lapses, enforcement actions, regulatory proceedings, or other events pose a significant risk to the banking organization or customers; Google will make information about developments that materially impact Google's ability to perform the Services in accordance with the SLAs available to you.
-More information is available at our Incidents & the Google Cloud dashboard page.In addition, Google will notify you of data incidents promptly and without undue delay.
-More information on Google's data incident response process is available in our Data 30 Notification to the banking organization of significant strategic or operational changes, such as mergers, acquisitions, divestitures, use of subcontractors, key personnel changes, or other business initiatives that could affect the activities involved; and incident response whitepaper.
-Refer to Row 29 on significant developments.
+Intellectual Property Protection of Customer Data 29 Notification to the banking organization whenever compliance lapses, enforcement actions, regulatory proceedings, or other events pose a significant risk to the banking organization or customers; Google will make information about developments that materially impact Google's ability to perform the Services in accordance with the SLAs available to you.
+More information is available on our Google Workspace Status dashboard page.
+In addition, Google will notify you of data incidents promptly and without undue delay.
+More information on Google's data incident response process is available in our Data incident response whitepaper.
+Significant Developments Data Incidents (Cloud Data Processing Addendum) 30 Notification to the banking organization of significant strategic or operational changes, such as mergers, acquisitions, divestitures, use of subcontractors, key personnel changes, or other business initiatives that could affect the activities involved; and Refer to Row 29 on significant developments.
 Mergers, acquisition, divestitures Google will provide advance notice to you if it experiences a relevant change in control.
 Subcontractors Google recognizes that regulated entities need to consider the risks associated with subcontracting.
-To enable regulated entities to retain oversight of any subcontracting and provide choices about the services regulated entities use, Google will: • provide information about our subcontractors; (
+To enable regulated entities to retain oversight of any subcontracting and provide choices about the services regulated entities use, Google will: • provide information about our subcontractors; • provide advance notice of changes to our subcontractors; and • give regulated entities the ability to terminate if they have concerns about a new subcontractor.
+Key personnel Customers can operate the services independently without action by Google personnel.
+Although Google personnel manage and maintain the hardware, software, networking and facilities that support the Services, given the one-to-many nature of the services, there are no Google personnel dedicated to delivering the services to an individual customer.
+Change of Control Google Subcontractors